dcm4che/dcm4chee-arc-light/README.md

 This is a complete rewrite of [DCM4CHEE Archive 2.x](http://www.dcm4che.org/confluence/display/ee2/Home).

-It started as refactoring of [DCM4CHEE Archive 4.x](https://github.com/dcm4che/dcm4chee-arc-cdi), eliminating complexity only needed for integration with proprietary systems of the company which drives development of DCM4CHEE Archive 4.x.

 One major improvement to 2.x is the use of LDAP as central configuration, compliant to the DICOM Application Configuration Management Profile, specified in [DICOM 2015, Part 15, Annex H][1].